Immune system: Changes at the cellular level

 During exercise there is an increase in circulating white blood cells of all types.
 This is caused by the frictional force of blood flowing on the endothelial cell surface and catecholamines affecting β-adrenergic receptors (βARs).
 The number of neutrophils in the blood increases and remains raised for up to six hours and immature forms are present.
 Although the increase in neutrophils ("neutrophilia") is similar to that seen during bacterial infections, after exercise the cell population returns to normal by around 24 hours.

 The number of circulating lymphocytes (mainly natural killer cells) decreases during intense exercise but returns to normal after 4 to 6 hours.
 Although up to 2% of the cells die most migrate from the blood to the tissues, mainly the intestines and lungs, where pathogens are most likely to be encountered.

 Some monocytes leave the blood circulation and migrate to the muscles where they differentiate and become macrophages.
-These cells differentiate into two types: proliferative macrophages, which are responsible for increasing the number of stem cells and restorative macrophages, which are involved their maturing to muscle cells.
+These cells differentiate into two types: proliferative macrophages, which are responsible for increasing the number of stem cells and restorative macrophages, which are involved in their maturation into muscle cells.